nail-e/rfid-project/README.md

 # rfid-project
-A repository with a couple of projects with an RC522 and EP8266
+This repo has code for my RFID project that uses an RC522 and ESP8266

+**Read the post at nail-e.github.io/rfid-hacking-with-an-mfrc522-and-an-esp-8266/**